Active

 Banks and Climate

-The 2022 Banking on Climate Chaos report showed that UniCredit provided US$ 36.20 Billion in financing to the fossil fuel industry between 2016 and 2021.
+The 2024 Banking on Climate Chaos report showed that UniCredit provided US$ 67.343 Billion in financing to the fossil fuel industry between 2016 and 2023.
+In 2023 only, UniCredit provided US$ 2.986 Billion for oil, gas and coal companies expanding fossil fuels.
 Find further details on UniCredit fossil fuel portfolio and how it compares to other large banks globally on Fossil Banks No Thanks and in the Banking on Climate Chaos report.

-Reclaim Finance tracks the coal, oil and gas policies of financial institutions, including banks, in the Coal Policy Tracker and Oil and Gas Policy Tool.
-Find further details on their assessment of UniCredit fossil fuel policy below.
+Partner organisation Reclaim Finance tracks the coal, oil and gas policies of financial institutions, including banks, in their Coal Policy Tool (CPT) and the Oil and Gas Policy Tracker (OGPT).
+BankTrack works closely with Reclaim Finance and endorses their policy assessments.
+Find further details on their assessment of Unicredit's fossil fuel policy below.

 Banks and Human Rights